oasis-tcs/openc2-jadn/jadn-v2.0.md

     * **$MaxString:** Maximum number of characters in a String instance (default maxLength = 255)
     * **$MaxElements:** Maximum number of items in an ArrayOf or MapOf instance (default maxOccurs = 255)

-The JADN Metaschema overrides the default $FieldName pattern to allow config variables beginning with '$' and core type names beginning with a capital letter.

 ### 3.1.4 Conformance Requirements
 * The $TypeName format MUST permit TypeNames containing the $Sys character, which is used in type names generated by schema processing and translation.
 * The $FieldName format MUST NOT permit FieldNames containing the $Sys character, to enable its use as the separator between path components.
-* A TypeRef instance MUST be a TypeName instance if its NSID (prefix) is blank, or NSID + ":" + Typename if its NSID is not blank.
+* A TypeRef instance MUST be NSID + ":" + TypeName if its NSID is not blank, else Typename.

 -------